videojs/video.js/docs/guides/options.md

 > Type: `Object`

 Customize which languages are available in a player.
-The keys of this object will be [two-letter language codes][lang-codes] and the values will be objects with English keys and translated values.
+The keys of this object will be [language codes][lang-codes] and the values will be objects with English keys and translated values.

 Learn more about [languages in Video.js](languages.md).